All posts by happyholistichealth

 One of the most common vitamin deficiencies found in a vegan or vegetarian diet is vitamin B12.
 When you consider that Spirulina also contains large amounts of Vitamin B12, which is very difficult to find in other plant foods, it is easy to understand why it makes such a great choice for vegetarians.

 Spirulina is loaded with other nutrients in addition to B12.
-It is very rich in iron, which is a mineral that is very commonly deficient.
+It is very rich in iron, which is a mineral that forms a very commonly deficiency.
 Spirulina also contains calcium, magnesium, and Vitamins A, B, C, D, E and K. There are also small amounts of a number of other minerals.
-There is no use in ingesting lots of minerals if they are not absorbed, but Spirulina actually improves mineral absorption and so the abundance of minerals it contains can be utilized properly by the body.
+Minerals are not always well absorbed in the body, but Spirulina actually improves mineral absorption.
+The abundance of minerals it contains can therefore be properly utilised by the body.

-Spirulina is a wonderful plant source of the essential fatty acids linolenic acid (omega-3) and GLA (omega-6), offering a great source for anyone who cannot get their essential fatty acids from fish oil.
+Spirulina is a wonderful plant source of the essential fatty acids linolenic acid (omega-3) and GLA (omega-6), offering a great source of essential fatty acids for anyone unable to get them from fish oil.

-There is always some concern about the effect on processing and shelf storage on nutrients.
-But Spirulina only grows in extremely warm conditions and it has the ability to withstand the high temperatures that are always involved in processing, able to retain its nutritional value unlike many other plant foods which deteriorate at these temperatures.
+There is always some concern about the effect processing and long shelf storage has on nutrients.
+But Spirulina only grows in extremely warm conditions and so has the ability to withstand the high temperatures always involved in processing.
+It is able to retain its nutritional value unlike many other plant foods which deteriorate at these temperatures.

+Spirulina is both low calorie and nutrient dense.
 It only contains 3.9 calories per gram and still has all of these great benefits.
-It is a low calorie, nutrient dense

 The immune boosting qualities of spirulina can never be over stated.
 With its unique ability to fight infection, enhance cellular functioning, and even keep cancer at bay, it has a wide range of uses.